DiasSDU/dirtycleaners/README.md

 [RA operators](https://github.com/DiasSDU/dirtycleaners/tree/main/RA%20operators)

 ##Phase 8
-Today we will be Query Preparation,  Join Order Selection was implement by show result with select, because we have only 1 table for comfortable and also we Calculate True Join Cardinalities,  Estimate Join Cardinalities and Force and Run Join Order Plans
+Today we will create be Query Preparation,  Join Order Selection was implement by show result with select, because we have only 1 table for comfortable and also we Calculate True Join Cardinalities,  Estimate Join Cardinalities and Force and Run Join Order Plans